 The delphiniums were so pretty in the cottage garden last spring, but I lost a couple early when I forgot to put slug bait around the plant.

 I planted a few lupines in the garden for the first time.
-Although they were absolutely stunning in the garden, they brought with them many aphids which spread throughout the other plants around them.
+Although they were stunning in the garden, they brought with them many aphids which spread throughout the other plants around them.

 I was never able to control the pest problems in both the cottage and cut flower gardens in 2021.
 It was an ongoing problem that I had never really experienced before last year.
 Neem oil did seem to help.

-The Record Breaking Heat Wave
+The Record-Breaking Heat Wave

 We had a record-breaking heatwave at the very end of June 2021 which my cottage and cut flower gardens did not appreciate.